-This post shares my notes from two long-distance bike ride routes I have considered at various times.
-I start with a brief look at the concept of a 1,600-mile ride from Mexico to Canada, and then I turn to a more detailed review of the possibilities for a 200- to 400-mile warm-up ride to North Padre Island, near Corpus Christi, TX.
+This post shares my planning notes for two long-distance bike ride routes I have considered at various times.
+I start with a brief look at the concept of a 1,600-mile ride from Mexico to Canada, and then I turn to a more detailed review of the possibilities for a 200- to 400-mile warm-up ride to Padre Island National Seashore (PINS) on North Padre Island, near Corpus Christi, TX (CC).

 If you aren’t interested in planning your own trip, you might consider websites that post classified ads from people seeking companions for long-distance rides in the U.S. and elsewhere.
 These sites include Adventure Cycling Association, WarmShowers.org, CrazyGuyOnABike, CyclingBuddy, Bike Forums, HelpX, Cycling Touring Community, Outdoor Duo, and other sites recommended by Milestone Rides.